cbetta/cbetta.github.com-old/source/_posts/2013-09-27-integrating-login-with-paypal-into-rails.markdown

 ### More user details

 Getting the user's UID is fun but rather limiting.
-Luckily Login With PayPal allows for a whole lot of [extra attributes](https://developer.paypal.com/webapps/developer/docs/integration/direct/log-in-with-paypal/detailed/#attributes) to be requested.
+Luckily Log In With PayPal allows for a whole lot of [extra attributes](https://developer.paypal.com/webapps/developer/docs/integration/direct/log-in-with-paypal/detailed/#attributes) to be requested.
 By default you have access to all attributes in the `openid` [scope](https://developer.paypal.com/webapps/developer/docs/integration/direct/log-in-with-paypal/detailed/#attributes).

 Let's change our code to also request the user's **name** and **email address**.
 If we look at the table we see that for this we need to add the `email` and `profile` scopes to our Omniauth configuration.